hygieia/api/README.md

 <br>
 <br>
 ---
-title: All About Hygieia API - Learn how to install and configure Hygieia API
+All About Hygieia API - Learn how to install and configure Hygieia API
 ---

 Hygieia API layer contains all the typical REST API services that work with the source system data (collected by service tasks).
 The Hygieia API layer is an abstraction of the local and source system data layer.
 All API REST controllers are generic to their purpose - they are not specific to any given source system.